CloudEngineHub/LLaVA-CoT/README.md

 ## 📣 News

+- **[2025/04/13]** We have updated the inference script that does not rely on VLMEvalKit, based on the suggestion in [this issue](https://github.com/PKU-YuanGroup/LLaVA-CoT/issues/34).
 - **[2025/01/08]** We released the full training code.
 - **[2025/01/02]** We discovered that when testing with the AI2D benchmark, we were using AI2D_TEST_NO_MASK, while the VLMEvalKit utilizes AI2D_TEST.
 We previously overlooked the distinction between the two, and we sincerely apologize for this oversight.
 We will make the necessary corrections.
 - **[2024/11/28]** We've released the dataset: [https://huggingface.co/datasets/Xkev/LLaVA-CoT-100k](<[dataset_generation/generate.py](https://huggingface.co/datasets/Xkev/LLaVA-CoT-100k)>)